 Drs.
 Rockmore and Horling use a comprehensive approach to kill your fungus infection.
 Why?
 Drs.
-Rockmore and Horling realize that the reason that no single treatment is 100% effective is because the infection is dependent on several factors.
+Rockmore and Horling realize that the reason that no single treatment is 100% effective is that the infection is dependent on several factors.
 Treatments need to be tailored to the individual.
-The athlete, banker, laborer, and house-wife need specialized treatment protocols.

 We will examine you to discover the reason for your nail fungal infection.
 We may also do testing on your nail to determine which treatments may be effective.

 What are the treatments for Nail Fungus?

 - Topical Medications